rtyler/instant-elasticsearch/README.md

  * `.vagrant_keypair_name` - Name of a Keypair already configured in AWS

+**Note:** This requires Ruby 2.0 or later to be the default Ruby that you're using

 Then blindly run the following commands in your terminal:

 ```bash